Fisheries and Oceans Canada Values and Ethics Code

 When called upon to testify in court proceedings or to provide information in the course of an investigation, judicial inquiry, fact finding, etc., we are required to do so in a full and forthright manner.
 We shall not knowingly provide false, misleading, or inaccurate information.
 We shall conduct ourselves honestly, ethically and with integrity.
 We will avoid speculation or personal opinions.

 4. Electronic Networks Access and Use

 See the Treasury Board Policy on the Use of Electronic Networks and the DFO’s Acceptable Use of Electronic Networks Policy.

-Fisheries and Oceans Canada’s electronic network supports a wealth of information and is a cost-effective tool for communications, service to the public, departmental visibility, gathering job-related information and much more.
+DFO and Coast Guard’s electronic network supports a wealth of information and is a cost-effective tool for communications, service to the public, departmental visibility, gathering job-related information and much more.
 We must use the network effectively, and be cautious not to expose the Department or ourselves to potential harm.

 The electronic network is for official use only.
 However, limited personal use of the network is permitted, provided it complies with all related legislation, policies and guidelines.
 This must not affect our productivity or that of our colleagues or impose a storage burden on computer systems.
 Examples of acceptable personal use during breaks and lunch time include limited online banking transactions, reading or writing personal emails or surfing the Web on acceptable sites.